jadongao/fourier-analyzer/README.md

 </table>

-# 6.What's the most meaningful thing you've made?
+# 6. What's the most meaningful thing you've made?

 This LEGO machine can correspond one-to-one with mathematical formulas, which visualizes mathematical concepts and helps me understand them.